 In short our biblical counseling ministry seeks to bring the message of the gospel of Jesus Christ to bear on a person’s circumstances with the aim of bringing hope, repentance and change into the life of that person.
-The final goal would be for the the person receiving counsel to grow in his/her understanding of the gospel and how it applies to every area of life and then respond in grateful and joyful obedience in every circumstance to the building up of the body of Christ and to the glory of God (Ephesians 4:11-14).
+The final goal would be for the the person receiving counsel to grow in his/her understanding of the gospel and how it applies to every area of life.
+Those whom God transforms through this process of change and growth then respond in grateful and joyful obedience in every circumstance to the building up of the body of Christ and to the glory of God (Ephesians 4:11-14).

 Due to the size of our ministry it primarily exists for those who attend Grace Bible Church, but exceptions can be been made on a case by case basis.
 If you’re interested in receiving biblical counseling from us please contact Dawn Payne at firstname.lastname@example.org who will send you counseling forms.
 Once you’ve completed these forms, please return them to Pastor Scott Denny’s attention.
 He will review your forms and arrange your first appointment.